 Monument Re has signed agreements in respect of the following transactions below.
-The financial results of these transactions have not been included in this report because they remain subject to regulatory approval.
+The financial results of these transactions are not included in the Group Financial Condition Report because they either remained subject to regulatory approval at the reporting date or were signed after the reporting date.